jolapodolszanska/axial-coronal-sagital-plane-ct/README.md

 `numpy`

-Also download one of dataset with .dcm extension from [FUMPE](https://figshare.com/collections/FUMPE/4107803)
+Also download one of datasets with .dcm extension from [FUMPE](https://figshare.com/collections/FUMPE/4107803)

 ## Features